WASHINGTON, D.C.,VIRGINIA & Maryland TRUCK ACCIDENT LAWYER

 At Portner & Shure, our truck accident lawyers have extensive experience handling claims for those who’ve been in an accident caused by a large truck.
 Because of the many entities that may be held liable, truck accident cases can be complex, but our lawyers have practiced throughout the regions of northern Virginia and Maryland and have an in-depth knowledge of the different nuances and likes and dislikes of both prospective jurors and judges for truck cases.

-If you’d like to learn more about how Portner & Shure can help you during this difficult time, please contact us by filling out the form on this page or by calling us at (855) 954-4141 for your free consultation.
+If you`d like to learn more about how our truck accident lawyers can help you during this difficult time, please contact us by filing out the form on this page or calling us at (855) 954-4141 for your free consultation.

 At Portner & Shure, we look out for the interests of those who have been injured due to negligence in truck accidents.
 We represent people in Maryland, Virginia, and Washington, D.C., including those injured on Route 95, the Baltimore Beltway (Route 695), the Capital Beltway (Route 495) and the Baltimore-Washington Parkway (Route 295).